rkincaid/NTP_DualClock_Solar/README.md

 a corresponding minute.
 This minute is further incremented by 32 to update sometime after 2 minutes after the half hour (to give hamsql.com time to propogate any changes).
 Why all this fuss?
-After monitoring for some time, I determined that a few minutes after the 1/2 hour each hour was the best time to update hopefully catch the latest updates.
+After monitoring for some time, I determined that a few minutes after the 1/2 hour each hour was the best time to update in order to hopefully catch the latest data.
 By spreading out individual instances to semi-random time slots slots I hope to avoid any issues or request delays that might happen if a sufficient number of folks use this code and run it 24/7 and they all ask for the data at EXACTLY the same time.
 The whole point of NTP Clock is to get a syncronized time after all.